dortania/OpenCore-Multiboot/troubleshooting.md

 - if everything ran without any errors, type `exit` and it should return you back to the Advanced Boot Menu (or reboot)
 - reboot and check if Windows boot entry has been added
 </details>

-## Windows installation problems

-Windows can be a bitch when it comes to multidisk setups (it freaks out when it sees a lot of EFI partitions on a lot of disks).

-If it happens, disable/disconnect all the other disks and install windows as you would normally do, selecting the correct disk.
-If it doesn't work you [can install windows manually](./Win.md#Manually).

-### Unsupported Disk Layout for UEFI Firmware
-You should add a msr partition [TODO](https://www.tomshardware.com/news/how-to-fix-windows-10-unsupported-disk-layout-uefi-error,35960.html)

-### WinRE doesn't work
-I suppose you have created the recovery partition.
-If you don't, you can still create it.

-Copy install.esd/install.wim from your usb in your pc.

-Use [7zip](https://www.7-zip.org) or WinRar to open the WIM/ESD image.
-Open the folder X as the edition number selected before.
-Go to `\Windows\System32\Recovery`.
-Extract the two files and copy them to path `C:\Windows\System32\Recovery`.

-Then apply the two command below to active WinRE.

-`reagentc /setreimage /path C:\windows\system32\recovery`

-`reagentc /enable`

-To see the WinRE status then type `reagentc /info`

-Reboot